Allenuzoma/LOAD-BALANCING-WITH-NGINX/README.md

-8. The config file in the step above was created was created so as to not
+8. The config file in the step above was created so as to not
   tamper with the original nginx configuration file nginx.conf which can be accessed with the command: